-Lake Isabelle Trail is a 4.5 mile lightly trafficked loop trail located near Nederland, CO that features a waterfall and is good for all skill levels.
+Lake Isabelle Trail is a 4.5 mile lightly trafficked loop trail located near Nederland, Colorado that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This is the most beautiful hike I have ever completed.
 As others have mentioned, the parking lot fills and it adds exta to the hike.
 We hiked it from the Niwot parking lot and took the Niwot Cutoff Trail.
 This is an easy hike, but it is a little rockies than other trails I have hikes also rated as easy.
 I had a recent trip ankle sprain and carried too much photo gear, thus increasing the difficulty of the hike for me, personally, but still found it rewarding.
 This is a heavily traveled trail and one my dog enjoyed, with ample places to get a drink and cool off along the way.
 I absolutely want to do this again.